microscopic-image-analysis/The2DShapeStructureDataset.jl/README.md

 > Copyright (c) [2016] [A. Carlier, K. Leonard, S. Hahmann, G. Morin, M. Collins] and is licensed under an MIT-License.

+The whole dataset is 1.8 MB large (zipped) and is only downloaded once when you use this package.

 ## Quickstart

-Install this package from the Genreal Registry:
+Install this package from the General Registry:
 ```julia
 julia> ]
 pkg> add The2DShapeStructureDataset